-Chlorella which means “small green” in Greek is seen as a complete health food.
-It is nature’s most perfect super food.
-It is a nutrients’ powerhouse of protein, fats, carbohydrates, fibre, chlorophyll, vitamins, and essential minerals.
-Because of chlorella’s high nutritional value, it quickly became a popular health food and health supplement.
+Chlorella, translated to "small green" in Greek, is seen as a complete health food.
+It is nature's most perfect super food.
+It is a nutrient's powerhouse of protein, fats, carbohydrates, fibre, chlorophyll, vitamins, and essential minerals.
+Because of Chlorella's high nutritional value, it quickly became a popular health food and health supplement.

 Chlorella Offers Excellent Nutrition for Your Health

 Studies have shown that Chlorella is a super food that ...

 Contains 10 times more chlorophyll than spirulina, has the highest amount of chlorophyll in any known plant, possesses all the nutrients needed to sustain life: chlorophyll, proteins, dietary fibre, beta-carotene, iron, calcium, magnesium, zinc, potassium, vitamin C, D, E, K, folic acid, biotin, and all the vitamins B - B1, B2, B3, B5, B6, B12, RNA/DNA, CGF(Chlorella Growth Factor).

 Widespread Use of Chlorella in Japan

 Chlorella a super food in everyday life in Japan

 Millions of Japanese consume this super food daily.
 During the early years, the Japanese added Chlorella to drinks, biscuits, and dried milk powder, and distributed them to all Japanese schools and to the National Defence troops.

 Chlorella added to foods to boost good intestinal bacteria